 He then conceded five against Chelsea in his fourth and final league appearance, Manchester United’s first league defeat in almost a year.

-Holds the record for the shortest debut in Premier League history, replacing Van der Gouw in stoppage time at Highbury in 1999.
+Culkin holds the record for the shortest debut in Premier League history, replacing Van der Gouw in stoppage time at Highbury in 1999.
 It was his only league appearance, which amounted to one free-kick.

-Culkin achieved little of note in the rest of his career but become the first player to play for both Manchester United and FC United Of Manchester when he joined the non-league outfit in 2014.
+He achieved little of note in the rest of his career but become the first player to play for both Manchester United and FC United Of Manchester when he joined the non-league outfit in 2014.

 20. Paul Rachubka

-Made one league appearance as a teenager, being called into action against Leicester when Fabien Barthez was injured in the warm-up.
+Rachubka made one league appearance as a teenager, being called into action against Leicester when Fabien Barthez was injured in the warm-up.
 Kept a clean sheet.

 The Barcelona legend made just two league appearances after United helped to rehabilitate him following an anterior cruciate ligament injury brought a sad end to his time at the Catalan club.